World Professional Darts Championship: Women's winners

-World Darts Federation

 By player

-The following sortable table lists all winners of both versions of the World Championship (correct as of 10 April 2022).
+The following sortable table lists all winners of all versions of the World Championship (correct as of 10 December 2023).

 By country

-The following sortable table lists all winners of both versions of the World Championship (correct as of 10 April 2022).
+The following sortable table lists all winners of all versions of the World Championship (correct as of 10 December 2023).

 Youth winners

+The British Darts Organisation scores are sets, while the Professional Darts Corporation scores are legs.